adamjmurray/chorus.js/etc/tutorials/01-intro.md

 When Output.select's promise resolves with an output instance, simply call `output.play(song)` and chorus.js handles the rest.

+<a name="timing-accuracy"></a>
+## Timing Accuracy

+It is currently not possible to get rock-solid timing accuracy in JavaScript.
+This means the real-time MIDI output is subject to timing jitter (notes may randomly play late by several milliseconds).
+I have found it to be "good enough" for preview purposes while designing a song in chorus.js.

+Once you are happy with your song, output as a MIDI file for perfect timing accuracy.
+Then drag and drop the MIDI file into your music production app.

+Alternately, clean up a real-time MIDI recording with quantization, the standard "timing snap" function found in most music production software.

 <a name="virtual-midi-ports"></a>
 ## Virtual MIDI Ports